-You must exercise strong due diligence to initiate a workable consultant confidentiality program.
+You must exercise strong due diligence to initiate a workable consultant confidentiality program, whether you’re working on the marketing business or doing online trading using strategies as the parabolic sar and others.
 First, identify the types of confidential information the consultants may have access to in the course of completing their engagements.
 Armed with this information, you can identify the potential risks that must be addressed.
 Obviously, the higher the potential risk, the greater the protection needed.

 Many times, the risk issue isn’t even considered.
 Worse yet, the risk has sometimes been dismissed with a statement like, “We know these people, and we can trust them.”
 Even if you do know the consultant you’re considering working with, there’s no reason to abandon caution.
 The most trusted consultant can make an unintentional mistake and expose your information, particularly if there has been no reinforcement of confidentiality requirements.

 If the due-diligence phase finds a potential risk, the next move should be to immediately enter into a confidentiality and nondisclosure agreement (NDA).
 This is a logical, precautionary step, and it’s difficult to imagine a reason for a company not to take it.
 The NDA is a straightforward document describing the terms under which the customer and the consultant will and won’t disclose certain information.